emessonSilva/Angular-Blog/README.md

 # AngularBlog

-This project is under construction.
+This angular project is a portfolio in a blog format.